Red-eared Slider

 Habitat:

-Ponds, lakes, reservoirs, ditches, sloughs, swamps, and backwaters and slower sections of streams and rivers.
+Inhabit ponds, lakes, reservoirs, ditches, sloughs, swamps and backwaters and slower sections of streams and rivers.
 Will occupy almost any permanent body of water with ample aquatic vegetation and basking sites.
-Rarely far from water, but will travel over land.
-Adults tend to prefer somewhat deeper water than Painted Turtles in same habitats, though juveniles of both species remain in weedy shallows.
+Are rarely far from water but will travel overland.
+Adults tend to prefer deep water than Painted Turtles in the same habitats though juveniles of both species remain in weedy shallows.

 Adult Coloration:

-Brownish or olive carapace with variable pattern of yellow and black bands and stripes.
-Plastron yellow, usually with dark spot or smudge in center of each scute.
-Head and legs green, olive, or brown, with many narrow black and yellow stripes.
-A few broad yellow stripes slant downward from snout, mouth, and lower corner of eye, and broad red or orange stripe extends backward from center or top of each eye.
-In some individuals this may be poorly developed or obscured.
-Large males often become very dark, with black pigment obscuring color and pattern on shell and skin.
+A Brownish or olive colored carapace with a variable pattern of yellow and black bands and stripes.
+The plastron is yellow with a dark spot or smudge in the center of each scute.
+The head and legs are green, olive, or brown with many narrow black and yellow stripes.
+A few broader yellow stripes slant down from the snout, mouth and lower corner of the eye with a broad red or orange stripe extending backwards from the center or top of each eye.
+In some individuals this stripe may be poorly developed or obscured.
+Large males often become very dark with black pigment obscuring the color and pattern on the shell and skin.

 Adult Characteristics:

-Carapace smooth and may be unkeeled or have a low central keel, with flaring rear edge weakly serrated.
-Male is smaller than female and has greatly elongated claws on front feet and comparatively longer tail.
+The carapace is smooth and may be unkeeled or with a low central keel with a flaring rear edge that is weakly serrated.
+Males are smaller than females and has greatly elongated claws on the front feet and a comparatively longer tail than females.
+Females have longer hind claws.

 Juvenile Characteristics:

 Range from 1.1 – 1.3” in carapace length.
-Shell with low keel, and both carapace and legs bright green.
-Yellow stripes and other markings may be less defined by dark pigment than those of older turtles, but black spots on plastral scutes usually prominent.
+The carapace has a low keel with both the carapace and skin a bright green.
+Yellow stripes and other markings may be less defined by dark pigment than those of older individuals, but the black spots on the plastral scutes is usually prominent.

 Species Confused With:

-Painted Turtles have reddish markings on marginal scutes and limbs, and centralized blotch or pattern on plastron.
-Common Map Turtles lack red stripe behind eye and have mostly unmarked plastron.
+Painted Turtles have reddish markings on the marginal scutes and limbs and a centralized blotch or pattern on the plastron.
+Northern Map Turtles lack the red stripe behind the eye and have a mostly unmarked plastron.

 References: